dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/self-service-permissions.md

 id: "self-service-permissions"
 ---

 Self-service Team accounts are a quick and easy way to get dbt Cloud up and running for a small team.
-Team accounts have limited access to features and advanced settings like SSO, group management, and larger user bases will require an [Enterprise](/docs/cloud/manage-access/enterprise-permissions) account.
-If you're interested in upgrading, contact [dbt Labs today](https://www.getdbt.com/contact)!
+For teams looking to scale and access advanced features like SSO, group management, and support for larger user bases, upgrading to an [Enterprise](/docs/cloud/manage-access/enterprise-permissions) account unlocks these capabilities.

+If you're interested in upgrading, contact [dbt Labs today](https://www.getdbt.com/contact)

 ## Groups and permissions

-Groups determine a users permission and there are three groups are available for Team plan dbt Cloud accounts: Owner, Member, and Everyone.
+Groups determine a user's permission and there are three groups are available for Team plan dbt Cloud accounts: Owner, Member, and Everyone.
 The first Owner user is the person who created the dbt Cloud account.

-New users are added to the Member and Everyone groups when they onboardbut this can be changed when the invitation is created.
+New users are added to the Member and Everyone groups when they onboard but this can be changed when the invitation is created.
 These groups only affect users with a [Developer license](#licenses) assigned.

 The group access permissions are as follows: